Slovene language: Recent history

-During the same time, western Slovenia (the Slovenian Littoral and the western districts of Inner Carniola) was under Italian administration and submitted to a violent policy of Fascist Italianization; the same policy was applied to Slovene speakers in Venetian Slovenia, Gorizia and Trieste.
+During the same time, western Slovenia (the Slovenian Littoral and the western districts of Inner Carniola) was under Italian administration and subjected to a violent policy of Fascist Italianization; the same policy was applied to Slovene speakers in Venetian Slovenia, Gorizia, and Trieste.
 Between 1923 and 1943, all public use of Slovene in these territories was strictly prohibited, and Slovene-language activists were persecuted by the state.

 After the Carinthian Plebiscite of 1920, a less severe policy of Germanization took place in the Slovene-speaking areas of southern Carinthia which remained under Austrian administration.
-After the Anschluss of 1938, the use of Slovene was strictly forbidden in Carinthia, as well.
-This accelerated a process of language shift in Carinthia, which continued throughout the second half of the 20th century: according to the Austro-Hungarian census of 1910, around 21% of inhabitants of Carinthia spoke Slovene in their daily communication; by 1951, this figure dropped to less than 10%, and by 2001 to a mere 2.8%.
+After the Anschluss of 1938, the use of Slovene was strictly forbidden in Carinthia as well.
+This accelerated a process of language shift in Carinthia, which continued throughout the second half of the 20th century: according to the Austro-Hungarian census of 1910, around 21% of inhabitants of Carinthia spoke Slovene in their daily communication; by 1951, this figure had dropped to less than 10%, and by 2001 to a mere 2.8%.

-During World War II, Slovenia was divided among the Axis Powers of Fascist Italy, Nazi Germany, and Hungary.
+During World War II, Slovenia was divided among the Axis powers of Fascist Italy, Nazi Germany, and Hungary.
 Each of the occupying powers tried to either discourage or entirely suppress Slovene.

-Following World War II, Slovenia became part of the Socialist Federal Republic of Yugoslavia.
-Slovene was one of the official languages of the federation.
+Following World War II, Slovenia became part of the Federal Yugoslavia.
+While there was no official language at federal level, Serbo-Croatian dominated as prestige dialect in all aspects whereas Slovene remained confined to now federal Slovenia where it was made an official language recognized once again.
 In the territory of Slovenia, it was commonly used in almost all areas of public life.
 One important exception was the Yugoslav army, where Serbo-Croatian was used exclusively, even in Slovenia.

 National independence has further fortified the language: since 1991, when Slovenia gained independence, Slovene has been used as an official language in all areas of public life.
-In 2004 it became one of the official languages of the European Union upon Slovenia's admission.
+In 2004, it became one of the official languages of the European Union upon the admission of Slovenia.

-Nonetheless, post-breakup influence of Serbo-Croatian onto Slovene continued to a lesser extent, most prominently in slang in colloquial language.
+Nonetheless, the post-breakup influence of Serbo-Croatian on Slovene continued to a lesser extent, most prominently in slang in colloquial language.